pleabargain/storyboard/english_question_words.md

 - With whom?

 # What
+- What is your comfort food?
+- What do you think about eating only healthy food?
+- What is the best burger you have ever eaten?
+- What is your favorite Christmas food?
+- What food did you use to eat often?
+- What is an epic cheeseburger?
+- What is your most comforting food?
+- What should be burned during the Orthodox Christmas liturgy?
 - What can this robot do?
 - What is your favorite chess board situation?
 - What is the TV show about?